Rhizophagus irregularis: Reproduction

+Meiosis and recombination

+Arbuscular mycorrhiza (AM) fungi were thought to have propagated clonally for over 500 million years because of their lack of visible sexual structures and thus were considered to be an ancient asexual lineage.
+However, homologs of 51 meiotic genes, including seven genes specific for meiosis were found to be conserved in the genomes of five AM species including Rhizophagus irregularis (referred to by its synonym designation Glomus irregulare).
+This observation suggests that the supposedly ancient asexual AM fungi are likely capable of undergoing a conventional meiosis.
+R. irregularis dikaryons also appear to be capable of genetic recombination.

 Ecology and distribution

 Distribution

 Rhizophagus irregularis can be found in almost all soils, especially those populated with common host plants and in forests and grasslands.

 This is a brief list of some common host plants.
 Most agricultural crops will benefit from Rhizophagus irregularis inoculation.
 Generally host plants must be vascular plants, but not always.